MSK’s GENERAL THINKING -

 We need to stop this division here and now.
 If you were drowning and a hand reached out to save you, would it matter if that hand were of a different political ideology?
 A different race?
 A different religion?
 A different sexual orientation?
 I would venture to say the answer to all is no; however, if you responded in the affirmative, respectfully understand you too are part of the problem.
 We need to unite and become one party, the American Party, and place the needs of the masses before the needs of a few; the needs of America before the needs of our foreign brothers and sisters.
 We can prosper more through peace and unity than through war and divide.
 This will allow us to achieve a full and productive life, free from the fear of governmental or foreign intrusions upon our liberty, and freedom to pursue the happiness our Founding Fathers declared was our inalienable right, endowed by our creator.

 Take it or leave it, the choice is yours.
 I’ll be dead before this century is over.
 I hope, if nothing else, this op-ed serves to initiate a serious debate as to the fate of our Republic.
-Alone I have no rights to initiate the required change, but united I become part of “the people,” with the right to alter or abolish any form of government that becomes destructive to our chance for equality in life and the liberty to pursue happiness.
-To that end, I am willing to pledge my allegiance, my honor and my life to all with like beliefs.
+Alone I have no right to initiate the required change but united I become part of “the people,” with the right to alter or abolish any form of government that becomes destructive to our chance for equality in life and the liberty to pursue happiness.
+To that end, I am willing to pledge my allegiance, my honor, and my life to all with like beliefs.
 Allow me the opportunity to lobby my ideas to Congress and the President.
-Vote for MSK, Michael S. Knezevich on or before November 3, 2020.
+Vote for MSK, Michael S. Knezevich on or before election day.